hmemcpy/hmemcpy.com/source/_posts/2016-06-22-mac-survival-guide-for-the-windows-lifer.md

 Specific tips: Solarized Dark theme for iTerm2, and [agnoster](https://gist.github.com/agnoster/3712874) theme for Oh My Zsh, and a patched font to go with it, if you don't see the status icons.

-In addition, I have installed [Autojump](https://github.com/wting/autojump) via brew, (which was the inspiration for my favorite PowerShell tools [Jump-Location](https://github.com/tkellogg/Jump-Location)), and enabled it in Oh my Zsh using the `autojump` plugin (edit `~/.zshrc` to add it to the `plugins` entry, e.g.:)
+In addition, I have installed [Autojump](https://github.com/wting/autojump) via brew, (which was the inspiration for my favorite PowerShell tool [Jump-Location](https://github.com/tkellogg/Jump-Location)), and enabled it in Oh my Zsh using the `autojump` plugin (edit `~/.zshrc` to add it to the `plugins` entry, e.g.:)

     plugins=(git zsh-autosuggestions autojump)